bterwijn/memory_graph/README.md

 ```
 ![many_types.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/many_types.png)

 By using `block=True` the program blocks until the ENTER key is pressed so you can view the graph before continuing program execution (and possibly viewing later graphs).
-Instead of showing the graph you can also render it to an output file of our choosing (see [Graphviz Output Formats](https://graphviz.org/docs/outputs/)) using for example:
+Instead of showing the graph you can also render it to an output file of your choosing (see [Graphviz Output Formats](https://graphviz.org/docs/outputs/)) using for example:

 ```python
 memory_graph.render(data, "my_graph.pdf")